“Mech Man” was developed by ASU CS students.

 - “Zombie Shooter” by Kris Brown and Caston Hilcher.

 The curriculum for an ASU computer science degree covers artificial intelligence, graphics, software engineering, database systems and game development, among other areas.
 The curriculum is also flexible, giving students the option of specializing in the areas of computing they are most interested in.

 Computer science professors keep up-to-date with the latest technology advancements.
 The average class has 20 students, and courses are taught with a hands-on approach.
 Students also have access to several computer labs, including the Entertainment Computing Laboratory.

 About 90 percent of our recent graduates work in information technology and are employed virtually all over the world.
 Major firms, such as Raytheon, Sun, Exxon, Intel, IBM, Northrop Grumman, Microsoft and USAA, employ our students.
 Other students choose graduate school.
 ASU computer science students have attended the University of Texas, Texas A&M, Stanford, USC, UCLA, Yale and Cornell, among others.

 For more information, call 325-942-2101 or e-mail us at email@example.com.

-A two week coding camp for high school students will be held during summer 2013.
-Students will learn to design, implement, and test computer code.
-They will be taught the basics of computer science as they work in groups to implement a variety of applications.
-For more information, see the flyer.
+A two week coding camp for high school students is held during the summer.
+Students learn to design, implement, and test computer code.
+They are taught the basics of computer science as they work in groups to implement a variety of applications.
+Code Camp 2014 Pictures